Native plants aren’t a trend—they’re how nature works best.

 Planting native saves time

-Now that we’ve talked about water, let’s talk about work.
-We’ve said it before: it’s a cultural myth that ‘gardens’ are hard work and ‘lawns’ are easy.
+Now that we’ve discussed water, let’s discuss work.
+We’ve said it before: it’s a cultural myth that gardens are hard and lawns are easy.

-The truth: native plants have grown in your home area with absolutely no human help at all for thousands of years.
+The truth: native plants have grown in our home areas with no human help for thousands of years.
 They lived for generations without fertilizer, sprinkler systems, or any annoying digging up at the end of the season.
 All they need to live, grow, and multiply is the soil, light, and water they prefer in their home area.
-Once you give them that, you can almost always forget about them once they are established, normally after the first year.
+Once you give them that, you can almost always forget about them once they are established, generally after the first year.

 Native plants help give you a ‘green thumb’

-If you feel gardening is frustrating, disappointing, a time-suck, or a waste of money: try native plants.
-Native plants are the easiest to care for and are literally made for your home area.
+If you feel gardening is frustrating, disappointing, or a waste of money, try native plants.
+They are the easiest to care for and are made for your home area.

 Finally, native plants are gorgeous